linaticcode/TICTACTOE/README.md

 # TICTACTOE

-Users will b eable play the game very efficiently
+Users will be able to play the game very efficiently